eriksank/blog/software-engineering/mobile-first.md

 With a good team, it does not matter what you build first: a mobile app or a website.

 With an average team, however, it makes a serious amount of difference.
-With an average, you must go mobile first.
+With an average team, you must go mobile first.

 Why?